Is this just cold tea?

 To be honest, yes and no!

-The tea leaves are allowed to infuse with the cold water overnight, which ensures an amazing smooth beverage.
+The tea leaves are allowed to infuse with the cold water overnight, which creates an amazing smooth beverage.
 The nuances of the tea shine through, seriously do try it.
-So easy it brews itself.

 Ok so how do I cold brew green tea